calebcuthbertlinden/calebcuthbertlinden/README.md

 #### A collection of personal projects - Android, Flutter, AR, VR, Web and some other things⚡

 ##### About me
-- Senior Software Engineer at Entelect
+- Full stack developer at Polymorph
 - Honours in Information Science (Multimedia)

 ##### Languages found on this profile
-- Java/Kotlin/Javascript/Dart/C#/WASM
+- Kotlin/Java/Javascript/Typescript/Dart/C#/WASM

 ##### Some nice looking stats